 About Journal of Gypsy Studies

 Journal of Gypsy Studies is an interdisciplinary and peer-reviewed journal dedicated to publishing high quality research and scholarship.
-Journal of Gypsy Studies (JGS) is a new journal to be launched in 2016 and published twice a year (May and October) by Transnational Press London.
+Journal of Gypsy Studies (JGS) was launched in 2016 and, from 2017 onwards, published twice a year (May and October) by Transnational Press London.
 Please see the call for papers for JGS here.

 Journal of Gypsy Studies is an international, interdisciplinary peer-reviewed journal publishing research and scholarship in all areas of Gypsy/Romani studies.
 Journal of Gypsy Studies invites articles on the cultures, demography, economy, politics, health and identities of all groups traditionally known as and associated with Gypsies, Travellers and peripatetic groups.
 Although these groups are often referred to as Gypsy, Roma, Traveller etc., the journal is titled with the most widely used name.
 Journal of Gypsy Studies aims at publishing articles in humanities, social sciences, business and management, economics, law, anthropology, politics, sociology, anthropology, linguistics, literature, folklore, music, geography and health sciences.
 A variety of formats are available including research articles, debates, conversations/interviews, book reviews, opinion and viewpoints and letters.